 The building was designed by Ellis F. Lawrence, the one-time dean of the School of Architecture & Allied Arts at the University of Oregon.
 It features lovely brickwork and iron grillwork and is listed on the National Register of Historic Places.

 Public tours are offered on Saturdays at the museum free of charge, or visitors can request a guided experience prior to their visit.

 3. Hult Center for the Performing Arts

 At the heart of Eugene's rich cultural scene since 1982 is the Hult Center for the Performing Arts.
 All kinds of entertainment can be found here throughout the year, from jazz to opera.
 Resident companies calling the venue home include the Eugene Ballet Company, the Eugene Concert Choir, the Eugene Opera, and the Eugene Symphony.

-In addition to the performing arts, the Center also features permanent and temporary art collections, which can be seen throughout the building.
-Some of the permanent installations include the house curtain for the Silva Concert Hall and the various sculptures found throughout the mezzanine and lower balcony levels.
+In addition to the performing arts, the center also features permanent and temporary art collections, which can be seen throughout the building.
+One of the permanent installations includes the house curtain for the Silva Concert Hall.
+Various sculptures are also found throughout the mezzanine and lower balcony levels.